-Click Finish to confirm your purchase.
-We'll send a confirmation message to your developer email address.
+Click Finish to confirm your registration.
+Your payment will be processed and we'll send a confirmation message to your developer email address.

-After you've completed the signup process, your account will go through the verification process.
+After you've signed up, your account will go through the verification process.
 For individual accounts, we check to make sure another company isn't already using your publisher display name.
 For company accounts, the process takes a little longer, as we also need to confirm that you’re authorized to set up the account for your company.
 This verification can take from a few days to a couple of weeks, and often includes a phone call to your company.
 You can check your verification status on the Account settings page.

 Additional guidelines for company accounts

-When creating a company account, follow these guidelines if more than one person will need to access the account by logging in with the Microsoft account that opened the account.
+When creating a company account, we suggest that you follow these guidelines, especially if more than one person needs to access the account by using the Microsoft account that opened the account.

-Important To allow multiple users to access your Dev Center account, we recommend using Azure Active Directory to assign roles to individual users, who can access the account by signing in with their individual Azure AD credentials.
+To allow multiple users to access your Dev Center account, we recommend using Azure Active Directory to assign roles to individual users.
+Each user can then access the Dev Center account by signing in with their individual Azure AD credentials.
 For more info, see Manage account users.